 ALFRED PASIEKA / SCIENCE PHOTO LIBRARY ALFRED PASIEKA / SCIENCE PHOTO LIBRARY

 DNA bases.
-Computer artwork of a human figure and the chemical structures of the four bases found in DNA (deoxyribonucleic acid).
+Computer artwork of the chemical structures of the four bases found in DNA (deoxy- ribonucleic acid).
 These are thymine, cytosine, adenine and guanine.
 These nucleotide bases comprise carbon (C), oxygen (O), nitrogen (N) and hydrogen (H).
 They form the links between the two sugar-phosphate strands (pink lines) in the DNA molecule.
 Thymine links with adenine and guanine links with cytosine.
-The attachment sites between the bases in these pairs is shown by the blue lines running down left and right.
+The attachment sites between the bases in these pairs is shown by the lines running down left and right.
+For instance, the NH2 at the right of the cytosine molecule links with an O on the guanine.
 The sequence of these bases in DNA forms the genetic code.

 Model release not required.
 Property release not required.